inclusive-design/git-ops-api/daff/README.md

 **Goal:** Test diffing output of diff2 and diff3.

-**Result:** The output is what the WeCount accessibility map would expect besides the pending issues.
+**Result:** The output is what the WeCount accessibility map would expect besides the issue 1.

 **Relevant Issues:** 1

 ### Case 3

+Goal:

+Result:

 **Prerequisite:** Assume that the preprocessing been completed.
 This preprocessing removes columns that the local file doesn’t care about from the ancestor and remote files.

-Assume local and remote files independently add a column that turns out to contain the same information.
+**Goal:** When local and remote files independently add the same column that contains the same information, find out if the daff library is able to identify them as the same column.

-**Goal:** Test diffing output of diff2 and diff3.

-**Result:** The output is what the WeCount accessibility map would expect besides the pending issues.
+**Result:** No, these columns are identified as separate columns and the daff doesn't report any conflict.

 **Relevant Issues:** 1, 2